classilla/cryanc/README.md

 into `cryanc.c` to get the right header files and compiler flags loaded.
 PRs accepted for these as long as no presently working configuration is regressed.
 Similarly, we would love this to work on other compilers (right now it is terribly `gcc`-centric).

+A few architectures, especially old RISC, may not like the liberties taken with unaligned pointers.
+For these systems try `-DNO_FUNNY_ALIGNMENT=1`.
+However, this is not well tested, and we may not have smoked all of them out.
+Currently this define assumes big-endian.

 Some systems may be too slow for present-day server expectations and thus will appear not to function even if the library otherwise works correctly.
 Even built with `-O3`, our little NetBSD